A content strategy is a full company document that illustrates how the content your organization creates will impact every facet of the business.

 “Jen, can you send over your content strategy?”

 Easy peasy.
-I had just updated the editorial calendar, having made some new assignments.
-I said I’d send it over right away.
+I had just updated the editorial calendar.
+It had the title of every blog post we would be publishing this quarter.
+I said I'd send it over right away.

 “Nope, not the editorial calendar, the content strategy.
 Can you send that to us by tomorrow?”

 Oh, crap.
-You could practically hear the record scratch on both Katrina and her Waves.
+You could practically hear the record scratch.

 And just like that, my confidence was gone.
 Here I was, directing the content of a growing business, and I wasn't sure what exactly they wanted.